LFerrett/note-taker/README.md

 The Note Taker app is deployed live on Heroku and can be accessed by clicking https://arcane-escarpment-91966.herokuapp.com/.

 To run the app locally, clone the repository to your local development environment.
 Run npm install to install all dependencies.
-To use the application locally, run node server.js in your CLI, and then open http://localhost:3001 in your preferred browser.
+To use the application locally, run node server.js, and open http://localhost:3001 in your preferred browser.

 ## Usage